Abacus Data Poll: Nova Scotians are Thinking Big, Dreaming of Being an Energy and Resource Superpower

 Methodology

-The survey was conducted with 2,000 Canadians aged 18 and over from March 20 to 25, 2025.
-A random sample of panelists were invited to complete the survey from a set partner panel based on the Lucid exchange platform.
+The survey was conducted with 1,682 adult Canadians over the age of 18 from March 10 to 12, 2025.
+A random sample of panelists were invited to complete the survey from a set of partner panels based on the Lucid exchange platform.
 These partners are typically double opt-in survey panels, blended to manage out potential skews in the data from a single source.

 The data were weighted according to census data to ensure that the sample matched Canada’s population according to age, gender, educational attainment, and region.
 Totals may not add up to 100 due to rounding.